derf/multipass/README.md

 # multipass - a multi-architecture library operating system

-**multipass** is a C++ Library Operating System for a few embedded architectures.
+**multipass** is a C++ Library Operating System for a few embedded targets / architectures.
 As such, it does not provide multi-threading support or similar conveniences.
 Its objective is similar to the Arduino environment: provide a simple framework for embedded application/driver development and evaluation with a `main()` and optional `loop()` function and a text output channel, and then get out of the way as much as possible.
 It favors simplicity over performance and proper abstraction.
 Re-using components outside of multipass should be fairly easy.

-Application, architecture, and drivers are configured using `make config` (X11, kconfig-qconf) or `make nconfig` (Terminal, kconfig-nconf).
+Application, target / architecture, and drivers are configured using `make config` (X11, kconfig-qconf) or `make nconfig` (Terminal, kconfig-nconf).
 Each application must implement `int main(void)` and do everything itself from that point on.
 If the loop or wakeup features are enabled, `void loop(void)` or `void wakeup(void)` must be implemented as well.

 ## Getting Started